Apetree100122/html-parsers-benchmark/README.md

  - [x] Add support for more platforms
  - [ ] Add new platform rust
  - [ ] Add more real world tests selecting element in the dom

+Note
+---
+This is on going update of an existing project which is 6 years old.

 All Parsers - not all supported yet
 ---